tensorflow/tensorflow/g3doc/DeclarativeRewrites.md

 template.
 The string can be an arbitrary C++ expression that evaluates into some C++ object expected at the `NativeCodeCall` site (here it would be expecting an array attribute).
 Typically the string should be a function call.

+Note that currently `NativeCodeCall` must return no more than one value or attribute.
+This might change in the future.

 ##### `NativeCodeCall` placeholders